 Yet this does not need to be the case.
 Indeed, summer actually represents a fantastic opportunity for impactful and inspiring tuition.

-Firstly, outside the normal demands of a school year, the summer months provide much-needed time for specific, targeted lessons.
+Firstly, outside the normal school year demands, the summer months provide much-needed time for specific, targeted lessons.
 Anything that has fallen by the wayside, has been overlooked, or is in need of extra improvement, can be given its proper attention now.

 Secondly, and more profoundly, there is something about the summertime that lends itself to learning, to inspiration.
-With space to think and to create, unfettered by school timetables and homework, a student can explore ideas, discover new texts, allow for learning to be more playful.
-Lessons with a tutor over this time will energise students, and have them brimming with confidence as they approach September's new beginnings.
+With space to think and to create, unfettered by school timetables and homework, a student can explore ideas, and discover new texts, allowing for learning to be more playful.
+Lessons with a tutor over this time will energise students and have them brimming with confidence as they approach September's new beginnings.

 What follows is a series of reflections and suggestions organised around different age groups, highlighting how summer tuition can be vital for students at various stages of their academic journeys.

 The extra time available for tuition over the summer holidays can be vital for younger students who will be sitting school entrance exams in the winter.
 Once the school term starts, these tests come along disarmingly quickly: the 7+, 8+ & 9+, as well as the 11+ & 13+ & Common Entrance exams, for example, will be sat in either November or January.

 Given all the other commitments a new school year entails - music practices, school sporting fixtures, homework - the summer before these exams is absolutely vital to give students the tools they need to succeed and establish things like exam technique, while reinforcing core skills.

 Additionally, with younger students, so much can depend on their confidence in themselves: their belief that they can do well and will do well.
 The support of a creative and inspiring tutor over the summer will help cultivate and nurture this self-belief, as the lessons can be targeted to strengthen areas of relative weakness.